Pesa (rolling stock manufacturer): After 2001: production of modern rolling stock

 On August 17, 2001, a meeting of shareholders authorized the company to adopt the new name Pojazdy Szynowe Pesa Bydgoszcz Spółka Akcyjna Holding.
 The reason was a change in the firm's principal activities.
 The most important activity in the future would be building new rolling stock.
 Repairs and modernization would be secondary activities.

 In 2001 the company was active in its cooperation with the General Directorate of Ukrainian Railways and with Lithuanian Railways.
-A firm was established in Vilnius, with the Bydsgoszcz firm as majority owner, for the purpose of carrying out overhauls of locomotives for the Lithuanian Railways.
+A firm was established in Vilnius, with the Bydgoszcz firm as majority owner, for the purpose of carrying out overhauls of locomotives for the Lithuanian Railways.

 In 2001 the Pesa was the first constructor in Poland to begin production of railbuses for regional and local transportation.
 These railbuses won a prize at the International Railways Fair.
 In 2004–05 Pesa built an order of railbuses for Ukraine.

 In 2003 Pesa won a prize at the Trako Railway Fair in Gdansk for a sleeping car meeting EuroNight standards.

 From 2004 onwards Pesa delivered both diesel multiple unit (DMU) and electric multiple unit (EMU) trainsets to PKP and to Polish regional operators.

 From 2005 onwards the company's product line was enlarged to include vehicles of modular construction for urban transport, including low-floor trams for Elbląg in Poland.
 In 2006 Pesa signed a contract for 15 trams for Warsaw, followed by orders for Łódź, Gdańsk, Bydgoszcz, Szczecin and Częstochowa.

 In 2006 Pesa won its first export order to western Europe, an order from Ferrovie del Sud Est in Italy for 13 diesel multiple units (DMUs).
 Ferrovie del Sud Est subsequently exercised an option for 10 additional DMUs, increasing the total order to 23 trains.

 On May 29, 2009, Pesa signed its 'contract of the century' to deliver 186 type 120Na low-floor trams to the city of Warsaw, to replace 40 percent of Warsaw's fleet, at a cost of 1.5bn złoty, equal to approximately $460 million.

 On March 16, 2010, Pesa signed a contract to supply 13 electric multiple unit (EMU) trainsets for Warsaw suburban services.
 On March 26, 2010, Pesa signed a second contract to supply 14 EMUs for Warsaw suburban services.

 On April 11, 2011, Pesa signed a KC 1.99bn order to supply the Czech Railways with 31 two-car diesel multiple unit trains for regional services.

 In 2012 Pesa announced its intention to build a tram assembly plant in Pavlodar (Kazakhstan) in conjunction with the city's plans to buy up to 100 new trams from the manufacturer to shore up its ageing public transport infrastructure.